This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 static_assert(is_complete_v<>);

-Next, let’s discuss how to change the global state through friend functions.
+Next, let’s discuss how to change the global state using friend functions.

-The biggest difference between friend functions and ordinary functions is that the function definition and declaration do not need to be in the same scope.
+The biggest difference between friend functions and ordinary functions is that the function definition and function declaration are not required to be in the same scope.
 Consider the following example:

 struct X {